kutlusoy/XRP-Tools/README.md

-# XRP ILP Payment Pointer
+# Your ILP Payment Pointer
 Install your ILP Payment Pointer (like $twitter.xrptipbot.com/username) in just minutes with a auto install script. ;)